EGGS-Experiment/Parallel-Computing-Cluster/qt_slurm/README.md

 - v1.1.15 - Changed location of timing variable
 - v1.2.0 - Added clear() function
 - v1.3.0 - Added graph_viewer() function
+- v1.3.3 - Fixed various fatal bugs
+- v1.3.4 - Fixed bug that would cause Graph_viewer() function to not work
+- v1.4.0 - Added support for functions that do not automatically take the expectation value, added ability to get variables from CSVs